rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Integration.md

 ### 1.3 Example

-Now that you understand the basics of the OAuth 2.0 client credentials flow works, let’s let's create a complete example that contemplates the entire flow.
+Now that you understand the basics of the OAuth 2.0 client credentials flow works, let’s create a complete example that contemplates the entire flow.

 **1.3.1.** Create a credential in your TropiPay account if you do not have any previously, this would be from the TropiPay dashboard security section or from the API.
 For more information see [this section](/reference/Tropipay-API.v2.yaml/paths/~1credential/post)